-8. University Neighborhoods Area Accessory dwelling units are a conditional accessory use in the following mapped area.
+8. University Neighborhoods Small Area Accessory dwelling units with a kitchen are a conditional accessory use in the following mapped small area.

-9. Volcano Mesa - CPO-13

-Accessory dwelling units are a permissive accessory use in the Volcano Mesa - CPO-13.
+- Volcano Mesa CPO-13 Accessory dwelling units with a kitchen are a permissive accessory use in the Volcano Mesa - CPO-13.
 An accessory dwelling unit shall not exceed 750 square feet of gross floor area.
-A garage or shed attached to the accessory dwelling unit shall not count toward this size limit.

-- 4-3(F)(5)(f) Accessory dwelling units constructed prior to the effective date of this IDO are allowed as follows: - 1.
+A garage or shed attached to the accessory dwelling unit shall not count toward this size limit. - 4-3(F)(5)(f) Accessory dwelling units constructed prior to the effective date of this IDO are allowed as follows. - 1.
 Nonconforming accessory dwelling units with kitchens are allowed as a permissive accessory use. - 2.
 Accessory dwelling units with kitchens without proof of nonconformity require a Conditional Use Approval pursuant to Subsection 14-16-6-6(A). - 4-3(F)(5)(g) In the R-1 zone district, accessory dwelling units without kitchens require a Conditional Use Approval pursuant to Subsection 14-16-6-6(A), except in areas where accessory dwelling units with kitchens are allowed permissively pursuant to Subsection (e) above.